Ingrid Rimland

 Ingrid A. Rimland, also known as Ingrid Zündel (May 22, 1936 – October 12, 2017), was an American writer.
 She wrote several novels based upon her own experiences growing up in a Mennonite community in Ukraine and as a refugee child during World War II.
 Her novel The Wanderers (1977), which won her the California Literature Medal Award for best fiction, tells the story of the plight of Mennonite women caught in the social upheavals of revolution and war.

+In the 1990s, she became a prominent collaborator of Neo-Nazi and Holocaust denier Ernst Zündel, whom she married in 2001.
 Rimland died on October 12, 2017.

 Biography

 Born into a Russian-German Mennonite community in Ukraine she grew up trilingual (German, Russian and Ukrainian) in the Soviet Union.
 Her family had been wealthy prior to the Russian revolution, but the community faced persecution under the communist regime due to their pacifist beliefs and heritage.
 In 1941, when she was five years old, her father was deported to Siberia.
 Fleeing the Red Army, she ended up in Germany with her mother in 1945.
-After several years as a refugee, they emigrated to an isolated Mennonite community of Volendam in the rainforests of Paraguay in 1948, with the help of Dutch and American Mennonites.